Setting Up Java

 public static void main(String[] args) throws Throwable {

-// Free the Rust point
+// Call the Rust function

 }